-Some may look for a warmer vape, providing greater throat hit.
+Some may look for a warmer vape, or greater throat hit.

-Some may want a milder all round experience.
+Some may want a mild, all round experience.

-At times we want the ability for both so it’s nice to have a couple of oHm variations with any given accessory.
+At times we want the ability for both, so it’s nice to have a few variations for any given device/s.

-When ordering a new system to try it’s best to get 2 variations.
+When ordering a new Delivery System – it’s best to get 2 variations.

-You will get to know what you like by experimenting.
+You will get to know your preferences by experimenting.

 Here is an easy to follow Chart for those that don’t wish to use math-